Measurement of the $e^+e^-\to K_SK_L$ cross section near the $\phi(1020)$ resonance with the SND detector: Detector and experiment

 The Monte Carlo generators of signal and background events take into account radiative corrections~\cite{radcor}.
 The angular distribution of the hard photon emitted from the initial state is generated according to Ref.~\cite{BM}.
 The interactions of particles produced in $e^+e^-$ annihilation with the detector material are simulated using the GEANT4 software package~\cite{geant}.
 The analysis of processes with the $K_L$ meson in the final state depends critically on the correctness of its nuclear interaction simulation.
 The nuclear interaction cross section in GEANT4 was modified according to Ref.~\cite{KKpi} and then reduced by 5\% to correctly reproduce the fraction of events, in which the $K_L$ meson crossed the calorimeter without interaction.

-The simulation takes into account variation of experimental conditions during data taking, in particular, dead detector channels and beam-induced background.
-The beam background leads to appearance of spurious photons and charged particles in detected events.
-To take this effect into account, simulation uses special background events recorded during data taking with a random trigger, which are superimposed on simulated events.
+The simulation takes into account variations of experimental conditions during data taking, in particular, dead detector channels and beam-induced background.
+The beam background leads to the appearance of spurious photons and charged particles in detected events.
+To take this effect into account, the simulation uses special background events recorded during data taking with a random trigger, which are superimposed on simulated events.

 The analysis uses data recorded by SND in 2018 in the energy range $E=1000$--1100 MeV.
 The integrated luminosity accumulated at 18 energy points is about 20~pb$^{-1}$.
 To study the background, data recorded below the threshold of the $e^+e^-\to K_SK_L$ reaction are also used, in particular, about 0.7~pb$^{-1}$ at energies of 984 and 990 MeV.